Crestron vs Fibaro home automation: Which is best?

 Devices are designed around the Z-Wave protocol, allowing them compatibility with thousands of 3rd party devices.
 All devices work are compatible with the Apple HomeKit protocol, offering even more options to automate your home.

-Fibaro offers devices to control every aspect of your home and the system can be operated from anywhere with Wi-Fi.
-As voice control has become popular, Fibaro also works with Google Assistant and Amazon Alexa.
+Fibaro offers devices to control every aspect of your home.
+You can operate the system from anywhere with Wi-Fi.
+The system also works with Google Assistant and Amazon Alexa, allowing you to use voice commands for control.

 How does Fibaro works?